Australis86/android_kernel_toshiba_tostab03/README.md

 # android_kernel_toshiba_tostab03
-OmniROM kernel files for the Toshiba AT100 THRiVE
+OmniROM kernel files for the Toshiba AT100 THRiVE.

+This is derived from the source provided by Toshiba for their ICS ROM (kernel v2.6.39.4) and is probably their kernel from Honeycomb patched for ICS.
+It will not build below arm-eabi-4.3.1 (provided as part of Google's Gingerbread/Honeycomb toolchain).

 # Linux Kernel Notes